jehy/wp-noexternallinks/readme.txt

 Now you don't need to worry about your page rank or index, dropping because of spam bots.
 You write any kind of http link - and it becomes internal or hidden!
 Of cause, all the links will still be usable :).

 Warning: this plugin may conflict with your caching plugins, including Hyper Cache.
 Usually adding redirect page to caching plugin exclusions works fine, but I can't garantee that everything will go smoothly.
 By the way, after deactivation this plugins leaves no traces in your database or hard drive - so if you have you have problems after deactivation - please, search them in another source, for example, caching plugins.
 Flushing cache should help.

+You can take part in plugin development on [github](https://github.com/jehy/wp-noexternallinks).

 ###New Features: